What Do I Need To Have in My Safe Sex Kit?

 You have three main types of barriers you might want to include in your safe sex kit.
 Of course, which type you choose depends on who you’re having sex with and what you’d like to do.

 The most popular and familiar are, no surprise, external condoms, which can be used on penises, dildos, fingers and anything else you want to protect before inserting.
 External condoms can come in handy for use with porous sex toys that can collect bacteria and are a bit more difficult to clean effectively.

 Next on the list are internal condoms.
 Often referred to as “female condoms,” these barriers are designed to be inserted into the vagina.
 Couples who struggle to enjoy sex with an external condom may find this option preferable.

 The final type of barrier to consider adding to your safe sex kit is a dental dam.
 You and your partner can use dental dams—flavored options are available—for protection when performing oral sex.

 Don’t underestimate the power of lubricant.
 Some people may shy away from using it, afraid that it reflects some sort of personal failing, but that’s not the case at all.
 Lube is fun, it can be sensuous to apply and it can make great sex even better.

-If you include lube in your kit, be sure you get one that works best for your desired purpose.
+If you include lube in your safe sex kit, be sure you get one that works best for your desired purpose.
 While oil-based lubricants work great, they aren’t compatible with condoms.
 If this is something you’re worried about, opt for a water-based lubricant instead.
 However, if you’re looking for a lubricant that requires less frequent reapplication, consider silicone-based lubricants for longer play.